 The International Baccalaureate (IB) offers two streams: Diploma and Course.
 For the Diploma Programme (DP), students must complete all their subjects as well as three Core topics (Creativity, Action, Service; Theory of Knowledge; Extended Essay).

 For Course option, students may pick and choose from a diverse range of academic subjects, which may be taken at the Higher Level (HL) or Standard Level (SL).

-The International Baccalaureate Middle Years Programme (IB MYP) is compulsory for all students in Grades 7 and 8.
-Students will be introduced to concepts of inquiry-based and lifelong learning and will gain valuable preparation for the IB DP in Grades 11 and 12.
+The IB MYP is compulsory for all students in Grades 7 and 8.
+Students are introduced to concepts of inquiry-based and lifelong learning and gain valuable preparation for the IB DP in Grades 11 and 12.

 For further information about the IB and its programmes, visit www.ibo.org.

 The Advanced Placement Program® (AP®) is a challenging academic program designed to provide motivated high school students with college-level academic courses.
 Established in 1955 by the College Board, the AP Program is a cooperative educational endeavour between secondary schools and colleges and universities.
 High school students who complete AP courses demonstrate their mastery of subject material by earning qualifying grades on AP Examinations.

 AP is considered a standard for academic excellence in the United States, where nearly 60 percent of secondary schools participate in the program.
 AP courses with qualifying exam grades are accepted for credit, advanced placement, or both by most American colleges and universities.
 In addition, AP courses and exam grades are used in the admissions process in more than 500 universities outside the United States.